Welcome to my blog!

 The American analysis that British designs in the Mediterranean were designed to protect the empire and British post-war interests certainly had merits.
 Churchill and Brooke were reluctant participants in Overlord, dragged into it by the Americans and the Russians.
 It was also about checking Soviet advances in the Balkans, and Bowman offers a fascinating alternative history on this point.
 He argues that if Churchill got his way, Allied troops would be fighting slowly through the Balkans while the Soviets swept across the North German plain, ending the war at the Channel.
 A post-war Europe divided North/South rather than East/West.

 It is hard to disagree with the thrust of Bowman's thesis, which is well-researched and argued.
 He possibly goes a little far occasionally and doesn't include other interpretations that reflect Churchill's often contradictory positions.
-Churchill was, at heart, a 19th-century imperialist and it would therefore be surprising if he didn't put Empire first.
+Churchill was, at heart, a 19th-century imperialist, and it would, therefore, be surprising if he didn't put the Empire first.
 I take a more balanced view of Churchill overall, but having studied the same sources, he was wrong about the Mediterranean strategy, whatever his underlying motives.

 US Rangers storm the harbour at Durres, one of Churchill's 'soft underbelly' schemes.